Kitchen Remodel Design Guide for North Shore Homes

 Common layout options and when each works:

 Galley (corridor) kitchens are efficient for one cook because everything is within a few steps.
-They struggle with two cooks working simultaneously and can feel narrow if the corridor is under 42 inches wide.
+They struggle with two cooks working simultaneously and feel narrow if the corridor is under 42 inches wide.
 NKBA guidelines recommend a minimum 42-inch clearance for single-cook kitchens and 48 inches where two cooks will work at the same time.

 Islands and peninsulas add counter space, storage, and seating, but they require adequate clearance on all working sides.
 Plan for at least 42 to 48 inches between the island and any adjacent cabinets or appliances.
 An island that leaves insufficient clearance creates more problems than it solves.